-1. Via Australia Post
+2. Via Australia Post

-Complete an online form first and then visit an Australia Post outlet.
+Complete an online form first and then book an appointment at an Australia Post outlet.
 Bring your forms and original identity documents.

-2. Via mail
+3. Via mail

 Complete an online form first, then get copies of your identity documents certified (never send in your original documents) and follow the mailing directions on the pack.